ASE A1 Engine Repair Practice Test

 62.

 Answer A is wrong.
-RTV (Room Temperature Vulcanizing) is an aerobic sealant meaning that it cures in the presence of air.
+RTV (Room Temperature Vulcanizing) is an aerobic sealant, meaning it cures in the presence of air.

 Answer B is wrong.
 Keep RTV away from sensors.
 Don't use RTV sealant on high-temperature components like oxygen sensors and exhaust manifolds.

 Answer C is wrong.
-Anaerobic sealers are used on smooth, machined components and dry in the absence of air.
+Anaerobic sealers are used on smooth, machined components.

 Answer D is correct.
 Pliable silicone sealants like RTV are most common when repairing or rebuilding an engine.
 They absorb engine vibrations and fill imperfect surfaces on engine parts.